 "Artists need a captivating image to compete with the visual noise without sacrificing the integrity of the object."

 Suzanne declares: "The web poses new challenges.
 Anything can happen to your images and does."
 Just consider this compilation of the painting, Birth of Venus, by Botticelli.
-Each square is from a different web site.
-The variances represent the half truths, misrepresentations, and lack of control artists, photographers, and editors have when images leave their computer and travel at the speed of light on the Internet.
+Each square is from a different website.
+The variances represent the half-truths, misrepresentations, and lack of control artists, photographers, and editors have when images leave their computers and travel at the speed of light on the Internet.

 Is it possible to break all the rules and still have a great photo?